Black Tickets: "Snow"

 The story begins in late summer of 1948 in Spenser, South Carolina.
 Phillips introduces a young girl named Molly watching her blind mother, Laura, dance at a carnival.
 Laura and her husband Randal met at a school for deaf, dumb, and blind, where he taught her how to read Braille and make love when she was sixteen.
 Randal lost his sight when he was seven from the measles and diphtheria and often tries to remember the shape of hands and fingers.
 Laura lost her sight at a young age from a car crash.
 She remembers the sight of rain and what her face looked like at that age, but mostly sees only blackness now.
 At eighteen, she became pregnant with Molly and married Randal, who was thirty-eight at the time.
 Later, they have a son, Callie, who from the beginning of the story, has deteriorating sight.
 He is given glasses and wears them all the time, but his vision continues to fade.
 As it does, it seems his nose bleeds frequently and becomes severe enough that he must be taken to the hospital.

 Throughout the story, snow is used as a symbol to innocently hide what lies beneath it.
 Laura remembers a time when she made a snow angel, but it was quickly hidden by more snow.
-Randal tells Molly a story about a garden and when she asks where it is, he tells her it is hidden under snow and can't find it.
-Although the snow looks beautiful, it also coldly hides death underneath it.
+Randal tells Molly a story about a garden and when she asks where it is, he tells her it is hidden under the snow.